 Quick Summary

-- Credit is 30% of costs, max $2,000
+- Credit is 30% of costs, max $2,000 for heat pumps

 - Final credit transfers to Schedule 3, line 5b